hiroshimamiya/EPIB685/README.md

 11. Conclusions: Strengths and weaknesses of the study, and possible conclusions and implications to public health and medical evidence towards regulatory policy and/or clinical practice.
 Do you agree with the authors’ interpretation of the results?
 Is the information presented sufficient for you to draw your own conclusions?
 Do they differ from the authors’

+12. Potential alternative study design(s)

 References can be used to support your points.

+Bonus question (additional 1% of total mark): What are the specific biological/physiological/psychological mechanisms in which the exposure acts on the outcome?
+This is often described in the paper, either in the introduction or the Discussion section.
+If not stated in your paper, you can find it from the literature.
+Another bonus question (additional 1% of total mark): Can you create a Directed Acyclic Graph (DAG) that displays the relationships between the exposure(s), outcome, and the confounders discussed in the paper?

+References can be used to support your points.

+Marks will be assigned to the 10 components above uniformly (thus 2% of the total mark for each point for the oral presentation, plus 2% for the bonus questions).
+Same for the written report.

+Some points, in particular statistical analysis, may be challenging to grasp and present confidently and concisely (hence, I added the bonus questions to make up this challenge).
+You can reach the instructor or TA for any clarification and information to present.
+Note that students cannot get greater than 20% (oral presentation) and 25% (written report) of the total mark even if all questions and bonus questions are addressed perfectly.

+## Assignment 3: Data analysis and visualization (individual work) (25%)
+  - The primary objective is to understand introductory concepts for geospatial analysis and visualization and the analysis of time-series data.
+  - The secondary ofjective is to understand challenges associated with spatially and temporally correlated data.
+  - The main tasks are generate maps, time plots, visualization of results related to assumptions, and interprete the results using (largely pre-written) R codes.
+  - The submmission format will be R markdown, copy/pasted results, or latex outputs, all in **pdf format**.

-### Assignment 3a-c: Project (group work)
+## Assignment 4: Study design (group work) (25%)
-Using any of the exposure(s) mapped in Assignment 1 in Montreal, students will formulate a hypothetical study design integrating the materials learned from the course.
+Using any of the exposure(s) mapped in Assignment 1 in Montreal, student groups will formulate a hypothetical study design integrating the materials learned from the course, with a focus on study design and measurement (less focus on statistical analysis).

-If your team is not proposing standard etiologic study designs (e.g., studies other than case-control, cohort, ecological, time-series), you should first consult the instructor and TA.
+If your team is not proposing standard etiologic study designs (studies other than case-control, cohort, and time-series), you should first consult the instructor and TA, since rationalizing ecological and cross-sectional study require strong understanding in available data.
 Literature can be used to rationalize the study aim, study design, and data analysis.

+**Overview of the task**
+ - Students will formulate a hypothetical study design integrating the materials learned from the course in a group, with a focus on selecting and rationalizing appropriate study design that meet the measurments and subject matter interest.
+ - The study design should address and elaborate on the points below (see Specific Instruction - similar points to Assignment 2).
+ - With your teammate, you will be asked to provide a presentation and written review for other groups' presentations.
+Your groups will critique two other groups's presentations to provide constructive feedback- group assignment for peer critique will be uploaded to MyCourses

+**Learning Objectives**
+ - The main objectives are: To design an environmental epidemiologic study and to consolidate and integrate the material learned in the course.
+ - To provide opportunities to share various environmental epidemiologic studies and topics with other groups for a broader understanding.
+- To practice the formulation of constructive feedback to aid other groups' study design.

 **Format**:
-  - 3 min presentation of preliminary project proposal (ungraded)
-  - 15 min of presentation (3a), followed by 5 minutes of questions
+  - Presenting group (Assignment 4a): 20 min of presentation (3a), followed by 5 minutes of questions, conditional on the number of groups.
-  - At least 5 suggestions to critique, per presentation  (3b)Single-spaced document
+  - Reviewing groups (Assignment 4b): At least 7 suggestions to critique, per presentation  (3b)Single-spaced document
-  - 3 or 4 pages for written project, excluding reference and tables/figures (optional) (3c)

-  - The presentation may be shorter in duration, depending on class size.

-**Presentation of preliminary project proposal** (3 minutes, ungraded, Week 9) should provide:
-  1. Research question and its public health importance.
-  2. Objective
-  3. Proposed study design
-  3. Population, exposure and outcome

-**Review of other projects** (Assignment 3b)
-Your group will be assigned two projects from other groups to review.
-Based on the presentation slides and oral presentation, your team  will provide constructive review and suggestions to your peer groups.
-The details of this will be discussed in class.
-The submitted presentation and oral presentation will not be assessed, but the quality of your group's reviews of others’ will be.
-The course instructors will review and provide additional feedback needed to make sure that everyone receives adequate and useful guidance in order to finalize their project writing.
-You should submit the review before the due date so that other groups can incorporate your review into their final writing.
-Groups who present Week 12 will review the projects in week 13 and vice versa (though all presentations may be completed in Week 12, depending on class size).
+### Assignment 4a - Presentation of project (15%)

+ - Students can use any of the exposure(s), but using exposures mapped in Assignment 1 are research goal is a good start.

+ - If your team is not proposing standard etiologic study designs (e.g., studies other than case-control, cohort, cross-sectional, and ecological), you should first consult the instructor and TA.

+- As in Assignment 2, generative AI (e.g., ChatGPT) can be used to assist in writing and slide-making if you make appropriate acknowledgments and provide specific use of these tools (including written prompts) in the report and oral presentation.
+This is to inform other students of the effective use of these tools in writing a report.
+See the specific policy regarding the use of AI technologies in the course Syllabus.

-**Presentation and written description of project** (Assignment 3a and 3c) should follow the following components:
+**Specific points to address (gradine scheme)** (Assignment 4a) should follow the following components:
 1. Background section including problem statement and the importance of the study design (justification).
 Why do you think your research question is important?

-   -**There is no need to **perform a **thorough** review to** identify your problem**.
+   -**There is no need to perform thorough literature review to identify your problem at all**.
 Any environmental issue of your interest that provides a valid hypothesis is fine.
+Ideally, the project will be based on your story map from Assignment 1.

 2. Objective: Clearly state the study objective supporting your research question in the PICO format.The objective must be feasible and attainable

 3. Study design: justification of choice and brief overview.
+And reasons not using any other study designs.

 4. Population: describe the target population and the intended study population.
 Describe any criteria for inclusion/exclusion and justify.